transsion-graveyard/android_device_infinix_X670/fingerprint.md

 ### 7.5 Boot ordering notes
 The main HAL is deliberately delayed until `late_start` because the stock tree notes a `/data` race if it starts too early.
 This suggests the daemon or its backend reads calibration or state from data-backed storage.

+### 7.6 Updated live conclusion
+- Enrollment works and the HAL reaches `authenticate` on the custom ROM.
+- The earlier TEE blame was overstated: stock logs also contain recurring Trustonic noise (`TeeEndorsementInstaller`, `TEEC_InvokeCommand` rc 0x10, endorsement token warnings).
+- Current evidence points more strongly to SELinux/property integration gaps than to TEE as the primary blocker.
+- Notable live denials:
+  - `hal_fingerprint_default` reading `default_prop`
+  - `mtk_hal_power` touching `/proc/<fingerprint pid>`
+  - `Fingerprint21`/`fpCoreHal` continuing operation despite the above, so these denials are likely degrading or confusing the auth path rather than blocking init entirely.

 ---

 ## 8. VINTF / Manifest Analysis